 Immerse yourself in Napa wine history at this glorious dinner on the rustic yet elegant 22-acre grounds of Trinchero Napa Valley.
 In 1948 Mario Trinchero and his family made their way west in search of a better life – and to pursue Mario’s dream of owning a winery.
 Seven decades later, Trinchero Family Estates is one of the largest family-owned wine companies in the US.
 From introducing the world’s first White Zinfandel, to overseeing a portfolio of over 50 global wine and spirits brands from the heart of Napa Valley, to dedicating itself to sustainable faming and innovative philanthropy—Trinchero has always been a pioneer.

 Today’s intimate luncheon is prepared by famed farm-to-table chef Chris Cosentino, well known to the Bay Area via his celebrated eatery Incanto and to the world for winning the mantel of Top Chef Master on the hit television show.
+The visionary Italian jewelry house Pomellato, known for its avant-garde designs and sophisticated colored stone combinations, will have an array of stunning pieces on display.
 Guests will dine on an unforgettable meal paired with exquisite wines, while perched on top of a hill, embraced by vineyards and a dancing creek.

 It was over a few glasses of Cabernet Sauvignon, surrounded by the stunning scenery of Napa Valley, that founders founders Jim Borsack and Duffy Keys realized they had a shared goal: to create complex, perfectly balanced, artisanal wines.
 And, along with winemaker Kirk Venge (named “One of the Top 20 New Winemakers in the World” by Food & Wine magazine), they did just that.
 Guests at today’s Patron Dinner will experience B Cellars’ superb wines paired with a gourmet meal by estate chef Derick Kuntz, in the dramatic Grand Salon Wine Cave.